cristyrye/web-project/README.md

 ### Copyright

-This is a copyright text
+This is a copyright text for dummies